Imprisoned Putin foe Navalny to end his hunger strike - WTMJ

 MOSCOW (AP) — Imprisoned opposition leader Alexei Navalny said Friday he is ending his hunger strike after getting medical attention and being warned by his doctors that continuing it would put his life at risk.

-In an Instagram post on the 24th day of his hunger strike, Navalny said he will continue to demand a visit from his doctor to address numbness in his legs and arms -– his main demand.
-But he said he would halt the strike after having been examined by doctors who were not affiliated with the prison, something he called “a huge progress.”
+In a message posted to his Instagram account, Navalny said he will continue to demand a visit from his doctor to address numbness in his legs and arms -– his main demand.
+But he said he would halt the strike on its 24th day after having been examined by doctors who were not affiliated with the prison, something he called “a huge progress.”

-He also acknowledged the mass pro-Navalny protests across Russia on Wednesday and multiple letters and statements supporting him from public figures and government officials around the globe.
+He also acknowledged the mass pro-Navalny protests across Russia on Wednesday and the support he received from around the globe.

 “Thanks to the huge support of good people across the country and around the world, we have made huge progress,” Navalny said in his message from behind bars.
 “Two months ago, my requests for medical help were prompting smirks.
 I wasn’t given any medications. … Thanks to you, now I have been examined by a panel of civilian doctors twice.”